Phoenix Wright: Ace Attorney – Trials and Tribulations: Story

-The fourth case, "Turnabout Beginnings" depicts Mia's first case six years earlier, in which she and Armando defend death row inmate Terry Fawles, who was under suspicion of murdering policewoman Valerie Hawthorne during an escape attempt.
-Facing off against Edgeworth, also on his first case as a prosecutor, Mia's persistence pays off when she learns the truth: years earlier, Terry, Valerie, and her younger sister Dahlia staged a kidnapping to steal a jewel from their family.
-Dahlia then faked her death, leaving Terry to be convicted of murder based on Valerie's testimony.
-Terry had escaped in the hopes of learning the truth, but unbeknownst to him, Dahlia had already killed Valerie and planted her body in his car.
-Before a judgement can be passed, Terry dies from poison slipped to him by Dahlia, forcing a mistrial and freeing Dahlia.
-She subsequently poisons Armando after learning he was investigating her further, leading to Phoenix gaining the bottle, ensuring that they would both cross paths with Mia.

-In the fifth and final case, "Bridge to the Turnabout", Phoenix is visiting a mountain retreat with Maya and Pearl when fellow guest Elise Deauxnim is murdered.
-While looking for Maya, he falls into a river and becomes ill, forcing Edgeworth and Franziska to temporarily fill in as attorney and prosecutor to keep his client, a nun named Iris, from being found guilty.
-When Phoenix returns, he explains Elise was really Maya's long-lost mother, Misty Fey, and that her death was the result of a plan engineered by her sister Morgan to kill Maya with the help of the now-executed Dahlia, who turns out to be Iris' twin.
-Through cross-examination, Phoenix reveals that not only is Dahlia impersonating Iris, but she is also using Maya's body to do so.
-With Mia's help, Dahlia is exorcised from Maya and the real Iris is declared innocent.
-Godot is revealed as the one responsible for killing Misty to protect Maya from Dahlia, leading to the discovery of his true identity: Diego Armando.
-Having spent his time since awakening from his coma blaming Phoenix for Mia's death and seeking revenge, he concedes that Phoenix has done more to continue her legacy than him.
-Iris is also arrested as Diego's accomplice, but reveals to Phoenix that it was her he dated in college, as she posed as Dahlia to protect him from her sister before eventually falling in love with him.
-Reuniting with his friends, Phoenix celebrates finally being free of his past.
+During a visit to a mountain retreat with Maya and Pearl Fey, Phoenix discovers the corpse of author Elise Deauxnim.
+While looking for Maya, he falls into a river and becomes ill, looking over Mia's first two cases during his recovery.
+With Phoenix incapacitated and Godot missing, prosecutors Edgeworth and Franziska von Karma are forced to temporarily fill in as defense and prosecutor respectively for the trial of Phoenix's client, a nun called Iris who resembles Dahlia.
+When Phoenix returns, he discovers that Elise was really Maya's long-lost mother, Misty Fey, and her death was the result of a plan engineered by her sister Morgan to kill Maya with help from the deceased Dahlia, revealed to be Morgan's daughter and Iris's twin sister.
+Through cross-examination, Phoenix reveals that not only is Dahlia impersonating Iris, but she is being channeled through Maya's body to do so.
+With Mia's help, Dahlia is exorcised from Maya, and the trial continues.
+Phoenix finally deduces that Godot, revealed to be Diego Armando, killed Misty, who was channeling Dahlia at the time, to protect Maya.
+Having spent his time since awakening blaming Phoenix for Mia's death, he concedes that Phoenix is worthy as her successor.
+Iris is arrested again as Armando's accomplice in Misty's murder, but reveals to Phoenix that it was her he had dated in college, as she posed as Dahlia to try to protect him from her sister by getting back the necklace peacefully, eventually falling in love with him before Dahlia grew impatient and tried to kill him.
+Phoenix thanks "Dollie" for being who he thought she was, then reunites with his friends.